softwaremill/supler/README.md

 ## Introduction

 Supler is a **library** which makes writing complex form easier.
-It has server-side (Scala) and client-side (JavaScript) components.
+It has a server-side (Scala) and a client-side (JavaScript) components.

 Supler does not define or mandate how the objects/entities backing the forms should work, how are they persisted,